Last updated: June 11, 2026

 - 9.9% on long-term capital gains exceeding $1 million

 The 9.9% tier was added by SB 5813, signed by Governor Ferguson on May 20, 2025, retroactive to January 1, 2025.
-The $1 million threshold is not indexed for inflation — meaning more taxpayers will hit the higher tier each year.
+The $1 million threshold is not indexed for inflation — meaning more taxpayers will cross into the higher tier each year.

 Note: This 9.9% capital-gains tier is part of the existing capital-gains excise tax.
 It is separate from the new 9.9% income tax (ESSB 6346) scheduled to take effect January 1, 2028, and the two taxes are governed by different statutory frameworks even though they share a rate.